Health Savings Accounts (HSA) - The Ultimate Savings Machine

 Getting Funds Out of an HSA

-Funds in an HSA can be used anytime to pay for a wide range of qualified medical expenses for yourself or family members (on your family plan).
+Funds in an HSA can be used anytime to pay for a wide range of qualified medical expenses for yourself, your spouse*, or family members* (on your family plan).
 This includes co-pays, dentist visits, Medicare premiums (part A, B, and Medicare Advantage (but not for Medigap supplemental insurance premiums), prescription glasses, long-term care premiums, and even acupuncture and chiropractic care.
-However, you can not take qualified withdrawals for health insurance premiums prior to age 65 (unless it is for COBRA).
-You can also take money from your account to reimburse yourself for past medical expenses - if they occurred after your HSA was established.
+However, you cannot take qualified withdrawals for health insurance premiums prior to age 65 (unless it is for COBRA).
+You can also take money from your account to reimburse yourself* for past medical expenses - if they occurred after your HSA was established.
 However, keep your receipts and proof of medical expenses in the rare event that you are audited.